shamansir/rpd/docs/sections/api.md

 ### Naming rules

+Probably you already noticed that naming style in API is different from method to method.
+I'd like to assure you that everything is under control and has a system before studying out any method.
+And the rules are simple:

+* Static method for _registering_ Node Types, Channel Types, Renderers, Node Renderers, Channel Renderers, Styles etc.: `Rpd.completelylowercase`;
+* Any other instance or static method: `instance.usualCamelCase`, preferrably one word;
+* Node or Channel type name: `toolkit/word-or-two`;
+* Property in a Node Definition, Channel Definition or any other Definition: strictly one word, lowercase;

 ### `Rpd`

 The `Rpd` namespace is a single entry point for your _patch network_, independently on the place where every patch should be rendered.
 It provides you with the ability to append new patches to your own network and <!-- scurpolously --> control the overall rendering process.